hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 The decay handler computes LO partial and total decay widths and generates decays with corresponding branching fractions, independently from the particle widths specified by :option:`PARTICLE_DATA:<id>:Width`.
-The latter are relevant only for the core process and should be set to zero for all unstable particles appearing in the core-process final state.
-This guarantees on-shellness and gauge invariance of the core process, and subsequent decays can be handled by the afterburner.
-In contrast, :option:`PARTICLE_DATA:<id>:Width` should be set to the physical width when unstable particles appear (only) as intermediate states in the core process, i.e. when production and decay are handled as a full process or using ``Decay``/``DecayOS``.
-In this case, the option :option:`HARD_DECAYS: { Set_Widths: true }` permits to overwrite the :option:`PARTICLE_DATA:<id>:Width` values of unstable particles by the LO widths computed by the decay handler.
+The latter should be set to the physical width of the particle and will be used to calculate the lifetime and hence the decay vertex positions.
+If an unstable particle appears as a final state of the core process, its :option:`PARTICLE_DATA:<id>:Narrow` property should be set to :option:`1`.
+This way the width is treated as zero in the matrix-element, which guarantees on-shellness and gauge invariance of the core process, and subsequent decays can be handled by the afterburner.

+The option :option:`HARD_DECAYS: { Set_Widths: true }` permits to overwrite the
+:option:`PARTICLE_DATA:<id>:Width` values of unstable particles by the LO widths computed by the decay handler.